isabella232/vscode-angular1-snippets/README.md

-# Angular 1 JavaScript and TypeScript Snippets for VS Code
+# Wymsee's Angular 1 JavaScript and TypeScript Snippets for VS Code

 This extension for Visual Studio Code adds snippets for Angular 1 for JavaScript and TypeScript.